 “In the middle of the journey of our life I came to myself within a dark wood where the straight way was lost.
 Ah, how hard a thing it is to tell what a wild, and rough, and stubborn wood this was, which in my thought renews the fear!”Dante alighieri – The Divine comedy

-I know you have reached a significant transition point in life, so offer these lists and ideas as something that might be helpful.
-It is a constant encouragement to me that I have a male friend who shares similar tastes, interests, humor, and histories, so I’m betting some of this content will be of interest.
+There will be many significant transitions in life, so I offer some ideas that might be helpful when things are confusing and unclear.
+It is a constant encouragement to me that I have a son who shares similar tastes, interests, humor, and histories, so I’m betting some of what I’ve included here will be of interest.
 I also know that the recommendations come out of my own personal preferences and oddball way of seeing the world so some may not resonate at all.

 The existential reckoning I experienced was not a stereotypical mid-life crisis because from a technical perspective I’m already past mid-life, and it certainly wasn’t the first time I’d found myself forcibly evicted from life as I knew it.
 Like Dante, I found the straight way completely lost and was gripped by an acute sense that this was much more than a crisis.
 It was a sudden stripping away of reality as I knew it, and the forest I awoke in wasn’t just dark, it was haunted.

 The experience has led me to conclude that men don’t have just one mid-life crisis that predictably occurs around 40 and features a divorce, 23 year-old girlfriend, and red sports car.
 For some men, especially the most narcissistic and least self-aware (meaning, most of them) this happens, but many don’t make it out of the wilderness at all.